hackbg/fadroma/packages/ops/README.md

 </td></tr></table>

-This crate models the lifecycle of a smart contract, as illustrated below.
+This package models the lifecycle of a smart contract, as illustrated below.

 ![](./.pix/Figure_1.png)

+By defining the following entities, this package aims to enable the modeling of reproducible deployment procedures on write-only smart contract platforms.

 <table>
 <tr><td width="50%" valign="top">